HITECHCRIME/HC_SG29_GNIEWNY_mlodszy_joe_x_MOTHNODE/README.md

 mine

-Always present, reckless smoking, filling empty rooms Micro voids, naked walls, split mind, truly wishing it was you Racking scars on my soul, ain't this a nice juicy count I'm never ever through, whatever I was meant to do
+Always present, reckless smoking, filling empty rooms Split mind, naked walls, truly wishing it was you Racking scars on my soul, this a nice count
+I'm never through,

+watching what you mean, watching what you do